Key Takeaways

 Primary and noncontributory

 Primary and noncontributory wording means your policy pays first and does not seek contribution from other applicable primary policies.
-IRMI explains this sets the order in which multiple policies respond to the same loss.
+It sets the order in which multiple policies respond to the same loss.

 Waiver of subrogation

 A waiver of subrogation is the insurer's acknowledgment that it will not pursue recovery against a liable third party after paying a loss for you.
-IRMI explains that waivers are often agreed to because the insured has waived its own right of recovery before a loss occurs.
+Waivers are often agreed to because the insured has waived its own right of recovery before a loss occurs.
 Additional insured status and waiver of subrogation serve different purposes — one gives direct policy access, the other prevents insurer recovery.

 Public-contract requirements

 Public-work contracts can require more than a certificate.
-Caltrans requires policy copies, endorsements, evidence that coverage extends to premises, operations, mobile equipment, personal and advertising injury, products and completed operations, and contractual liability.
-It also requires 10 days prior written notice of cancellation, lapse, or reduction.
+They may demand policy copies, endorsements, evidence that coverage extends to premises, operations, mobile equipment, personal and advertising injury, products and completed operations, and contractual liability — plus 10 days prior written notice of cancellation, lapse, or reduction.

-Contractor GL premiums vary widely because carriers price the policy based on your specific business details, not a flat rate.
+Contractor general liability premiums vary widely because carriers price the policy based on your specific business details, not a flat rate.

-The Hartford reports that construction businesses pay about $1,351 per year on average for general liability.
-Thimble reports Florida contractors pay about $114 per month on average, with costs affected by ZIP code, subcontractor use, average project size, and interior versus exterior work.
+Hartford cites an average general liability cost of about $1,351 per year for construction businesses.
+Thimble cites about $114 per month for Florida contractors, with costs affected by ZIP code, subcontractor use, average project size, and interior versus exterior work.

 Your actual premium depends on the combination of factors below.